• Home

 7. Crackers

-Crackers are the emergency pantry MVP that nobody talks about enough.
-They work as a bread substitute, a vehicle for peanut butter or canned fish, a snack, and a comfort food when everything else feels bleak.
-Stock a few different varieties — buttery round crackers, whole grain, maybe some saltines — and check the expiration dates every few months because crackers do eventually go stale.
+Crackers are a pantry essential MVP.
+They can be used as a bread replacement, with peanut butter or canned fish, as a snack, or just some comfort food when everything else feels bad.
+You should stock a few varieties like buttery round crackers, whole grain crackers, and some saltines, but check expiration dates, because crackers do eventually go stale.

 8. Canned Tuna